Hyperion, Clal Biotech resolve dispute over diabetes drug

 Hyperion had bought Israel's Andromeda Biotech - which is developing DiaPep277, a treatment for Type I diabetes that is undergoing a second advanced clinical study - from Clal for $12.5 million in June.
 The deal included milestone payments reaching $570 million.

-But in September, U.S.-based Hyperion stopped the drug's development after discovering Andromeda's employees were engaged in "serious misconduct" that involved manipulating the trial to obtain a favorable result.
+But in September, U.S.-based Hyperion stopped the drug's development after discovering Andromeda's employees were engaged in "serious misconduct" that involved manipulating the trial to obtain a favourable result.

 Israel's Clal subsequently sued Hyperion for $200 million in a U.S. court.